-Before becoming a co-founder of the new search engine Cuil, Anna Lynn Patterson worked at Google upon a way of looking at how often different phrases appeared together on pages on the Web, described in a series of patent applications which share a common description, with different claims sections that itemize different parts of that description.
+Before becoming a co-founder of the new search engine Cuil, Anna Lynn Patterson worked at Google on a way of looking at how often different phrases appeared together on pages of the Web.
+She worked on a series of patent applications with a common description, with different claims sections that itemize different parts of phrase-based indexing.

 I summarized the description from one of the patent filings in my post from December 29, 2006, in Phrase Based Information Retrieval and Spam Detection

-One of the patent applications from that series, Automatic taxonomy generation in search results using phrases, which I hadn’t originally come across back in 2006, was granted today, and covers the idea of taking documents that share related phrases, and clustering them with the related phrases to provide search results that might cover a range of categories related to search queries.
+One of the patent applications from that series, Automatic taxonomy generation in search results using phrases, which I hadn’t originally come across back in 2006, come out today.
+It covers the idea of taking documents that share related phrases and clustering them with related phrases to provide search results that might cover a range of categories related to search queries.

 What do I mean by clustering?